 Malaria-free Safari Options

-- See your doctor or travel clinic prior to travel and tell them exactly where you are travelling to.
+See your doctor or travel clinic prior to travel and tell them exactly where you are travelling to.
 Anti-malaria prophylaxis varies by region.
 You will also be able to stock up when you arrive in the country.
 But it is usually best to have have sorted out prevention ahead of time.

-- If you suffer from flu-like symptoms up to two weeks after travelling to a malaria-area, then go to your doctor to be tested.
+Finally, if you suffer from flu-like symptoms up to two weeks after travelling to a malaria-area, then go to your doctor to be tested.
 Just to be on the safe side.
+Malaria is generally very treatable as long as it is correctly diagnosed and doesn’t linger in your system untreated.

 Though malaria is a major disease in Africa, it is also important to put it into perspective.
 If you are worried, then lessen the risk by visiting at a lower risk time ie. the dry winter months (typically May to mid September).